Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 These could be websites that are clients, suppliers or strategic partners.

-If you have a business relationship with anyone else who has a website, reach out to them and ask if you can write a guest blog with a link back to your website.
+If you have a business relationship with anyone else with a website, reach out to them and ask if you can write a guest blog with a link back to your website.
 Obviously, though, make sure their website topic is related to your website’s topic; otherwise, the link will be largely pointless.

 A good way to start is to buy anything they sell (this is a great way to get on their radar) and then reach out to them asking if they would be open to you writing a guest blog on their site to benefit their visitors.